Greek National Road 76

-National Road 76 (Εθνική Οδός 76, abbreviated as EO76) is a single carriageway road in southern Greece.
-It connects the Greek National Road 9 near Krestena with Megalopoli, via Andritsaina and Karytaina.
-It runs through the western and the central part of the Peloponnese, in the regional units Elis and Arcadia.
+National Road 76 (Εθνική Οδός 76, abbreviated as EO76) is a single carriageway road in southern Greece that connects the Greek National Road 9 near Krestena with Megalopoli, passing Andritsaina and Karytaina.
+It traverses through the western and central parts of the Peloponnese, covering regional units of Elis and Arcadia.

 Route

 The western terminus of the GR-76 is 2 km west of Krestena, where it branches off the GR-9.
 It runs through the mountains of southern Elis and southwestern Arcadia, passing through the towns Andritsaina and Karytaina.
 It ends in Megalopoli, where it is connected with the GR-7.

 National Road 76 passes through the following places: